darwinia-network/darwinia-docs-deprecated/docs/sdk/darwinia.js/Substrate API/api-derive.md

 Common function derived from RPC calls and storage queries.
-Note that Darwinia.js libary version must be greate than v2.8.0 including api-derive feature.
+Note that darwinia.js libary version must be greater than v2.8.0 to include the api-derive feature.

 Install it in your project directory with the following command: